business-prive/NeoGeoSolver.NET/README.md

 ## Acknowledgements

-This repository was forked from [BimCAD](https://github.com/BimCad-online/BimCADOnline) which in turn was forked from [NoteCAD](https://github.com/NoteCAD/NoteCAD).
+This repository was forked from [BimCAD](https://github.com/BimCad-online/BimCADOnline) which in turn was forked from [NoteCAD](https://github.com/NoteCAD/NoteCAD);
+which I suspect was based on [geosolver-python](https://github.com/imuli/geosolver-python)